WaterFutures/WaterBenchmarkHub/docs/_benchmarks/network-TLN.md

 ## Description

-The synthetic Two Loop Network was created in order to test the optimization of the network design for different flow rates via the linear programing gradient method.
+The synthetic Two-Loop Network (TLN) was created in order to test the optimization of the network design for different flow rates via the linear programing gradient method.

 The network consists of 6 nodes, 8 pipes and 1 reservoir.